kevinfreeman1101/codebase-analyzer/README.md

 # Codebase Analyzer

-A Python tool to analyze codebases, providing metrics on complexity, quality, dependencies, patterns, security, and performance.
+A Python tool to analyze Python codebases, providing metrics on complexity, quality, dependencies, patterns, security, and performance.
+Use this tool to:

+- Identify potential issues and improve the overall quality of your codebase.
+- Generate condensed code summaries for providing quick context to LLM code advisors (try this with Grok3 to supercharge your development speed!)

 ## Features
 - Comprehensive analysis of Python projects